invisiblepancake/ai-starter/test-images/test-js/README.md

 # JS

-Tests that use node to do JavaScript exercises
+Tests that use node to execute JavaScript exercises

 ## Run test locally